GRAINS-Rains in drought-hit Argentina pressure CBOT grain, soy futures

 The U.S. Federal Reserve, the Bank of England and the European Central Bank last week revived investors' recession worries by signalling more interest rate rises to contain inflation.

-(Reporting by Tom Polansek in Chicago, Naveen Thukral in Singapore and Sybille de La Hamaide in Paris; Editing by Sherry Jacob-Phillips, Rashmi Aich, Maju Samuel and Susan Fenton)
+(Reporting by Tom Polansek in Chicago, Naveen Thukral in Singapore and Sybille de La Hamaide in Paris; Editing by Sherry Jacob-Phillips, Rashmi Aich, Maju Samuel, Susan Fenton and David Gregorio)

 ((Thomas.Polansek@thomsonreuters.com; https://twitter.com/tpolansek))